Honda Tadakatsu: Personal information

 Tadakatsu reputation has gained praise from Oda Nobunaga, who praised him, called him a "samurai among samurai".
 Moreover, Toyotomi Hideyoshi noted that the best samurai were "Honda Tadakatsu in the east and Tachibana Muneshige in the west".
 Even Takeda Shingen praised Honda, saying that "he is a luxury of Tokugawa Ieyasu".
 It was widely acknowledged that he was a reputed samurai, war hero and a loyal retainer of Tokugawa Ieyasu.

 Tadakatsu is nicknamed as "The Warrior who surpassed Death itself" because he never once suffered a significant wound, despite being the veteran of over 57 battles by the end of his life.
-An anecdote recorded by Japanese writer Kusudo Yoshiaki has stated that Honda Tadakatsu always compared to another Tokugawa general Ii Naomasa, where despite being lightly armored, Tadakatsu never received any injury during his life, while Naomasa always received wounds every battle despite heavily armored.
+An anecdote recorded by Japanese writer Kusudo Yoshiaki has stated that Honda Tadakatsu always contrasted with another Tokugawa general Ii Naomasa, where despite being lightly armored, Tadakatsu never received any injury during his life, while Naomasa received wounds in every battle despite being heavily armored.

 There is anecdote in a record from a descendant of Sakakibara clan, that stated despite Tadakatsu exceeding Sakakibara Yasumasa in terms of valor and combat, Yasumasa is better than Tadakatsu in the field leadership skill.

-Another anecdote spoke about physical strength of Tadakatsu stated he could slice a bamboo in a single slash reed using a wooden oar, instead of metal blade.
+Another anecdote about Tadakatsu's physical strength stated he could slice a bamboo in a single slash reed using a wooden oar instead of a metal blade.

 The armor set used by Honda Tadakatsu has unique style of two-piece body with iron hinges.
 It has a large white Japamala rosary hung across the shoulder to the armpit of the armor.
-The helmet is black lacquer with large deer antler shaped Wakidate(Crests fitted to the sides of a helmet).
+The helmet is black lacquer with large deer antler shaped Wakidate (Crests fitted to the sides of a helmet).
 This armour is fully coated in black lacquer.

 His horse was known as Mikuniguro.